PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param str regex: A regular expression to match the path against.
   :param int status: The HTTP code to answer with.
   :param str content: The content of the HTTP response, or a URL if the status is a redirection (3xx).
+  :param table of headers: The custom headers to set for the HTTP response, if any.
+The default is to use the value of the ``customResponseHeaders`` parameter passed to :func:`addDOHLocal`.

 TLSContext
 ~~~~~~~~~~